Introduction to Sufism

 Scope and syllabus

-No knowledge of Arabic is needed to take this course.
+No knowledge of Arabic is needed to take this module.

-This course is compulsory for Year 2 students on the programme BA Islamic Studies.
+This module is compulsory for Year 2 students on the programme BA Islamic Studies.

 Method of assessment